morikuni/cotton/README.md

 ## Design

-Cotton is designed as Middleware for `http.HandlerFunc` and work with `net/http`.
+YACM is designed as Middleware for `http.HandlerFunc` and work with `net/http`.
 There are 4 important types.

 - http.HandlerFunc